thefaylab/lab-manual/README.md

 </p>

-This bookdown document is intended to be used for **incoming, current, and outgoing** members of the Fay lab group.
+This ~~bookdown~~ Quarto book is intended to be used for **incoming, current, and outgoing** members of the Fay lab group.
 If we missed anything, please let Gavin Fay (gfay@umassd.edu) or Madeleine Guyant (mguyant@umassd.edu) know.
 You can also do a pull request and we will review the changes.

 We hope this has all the answers you need!